Doing Right book cover

 A front-row account of New York's most consequential decades in crime, justice, and public safety.

-"Jeff Schlanger has spent a career confronting crime, public safety, and institutional accountability at the highest levels.
-Doing Right is a thoughtful and important memoir about leadership, reform, and the challenge of doing right when the stakes are highest."
+“Jeff Schlanger has spent a career confronting crime, public safety, and institutional accountability at the highest levels.
+I have had the good fortune to work with him on various engagements for over 30 years, including a seven year period when I was Chief of the LAPD charged with implementing the largest police Federal Consent decree in history.
+Jeff was the second in command of that Federal monitorship throughout the life of and ultimate success of that decree.
+Doing Right is a thoughtful and important memoir about leadership, reform, service and the challenge of doing right when the stakes are the highest.”

 Bill Bratton Former Commissioner, NYPD